pinglamb/math/analysis-ii/metric-spaces.md

 >
 > with equality holds iff $x, y$ is a scalar multiple of the other.

+We can go further by restricting our attention to finite-dimensional spaces.

+> *Definition.*{: .def}
+> A **Euclidean space** is a finite-dimensional real inner product space.
+> A **unitary space** is a finite-dimensional complex inner product space.

+More results regarding these specialized spaces can be found in [inner product spaces](../linear-algebra/inner-product-spaces.md).

 ## References

 * J C Burkill _A Second Cource in Mathematical Analysis_, 1970 - Chapter 2